otherwiseguy/ml2ovn-trace/README.md

   --eth-src OBJECT=VALUE          Object from which to fill eth.src
                                   [required]

-  --ip-src OBJECT=VALUE           Object from which to fill ip4.src
+  --ip-src OBJECT=VALUE           Object from which to fill ip.src
                                   [required]

   -t, --to OBJECT=VALUE           Fill eth-dst/ip-dst from the same object,